ankit8898/highstocks-rails/README.markdown

 HighStocks is not free for commercial use, so make sure you have a [valid license](http://shop.highsoft.com/highstock.html) to use Highstocks

+## Will including this gem also give Higcharts features?

+The answer is here [in this link](http://www.highcharts.com/errors/16),all features of Highcharts are included in Highstock.

-**Note**:  Including Highstocks-rails will give you the Highcharts features also.
-Here is a [Sample Application](http://hidden-peak-3935.herokuapp.com) creating both highcharts and highstocks charts. :chart_with_upwards_trend:
+Here is a [Sample Application](http://hidden-peak-3935.herokuapp.com)] showing the usage and also plotting both highstocks and highcharts. :thumbsup:

 ## Installation